-High school transcripts may be mailed or emailed from the registrar or high school counselor's office directly to the NCMC Admissions Office.
+High school transcripts may be mailed or sent electronically from the registrar or high school counselor's office directly to the NCMC Admissions Office via electronic transcript service.
 The high school transcript must contain a signature.
-To verify A+, the transcript must include the A+ stamp. \ All transcripts from higher education institutions must be mailed or submitted through an official electronic service (no emailed copies will be accepted from higher education institutions).
+To verify A+ Scholarship eligibility, the transcript must include the A+ stamp.
+All transcripts from higher education institutions must be mailed or submitted through an official electronic service (no emailed copies will be accepted from higher education institutions).
 Faxed copies will NOT be accepted from either high schools or higher education institutions.